aument-lang/aument/docs/architecture.md

 [ code (1 byte) ] [ reg (1 byte) ] [ address (2 bytes) ]
 ```

+The `OP_JIF` operation adds the 16-bit value  (platform-specific-endianness) `address`, multiplied by 4 to virtual machine address (i.e. jumps to it) if the value in register `reg` is truthy.

+The `OP_JNIF` does the same thing, except only if the value is not truthy.

 ##### `OP_JREL` and `OP_JRELB`

 **Structure:**